Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Theoretical Results

 \end{definition}

-Averaging across a given cost landscape gives a result that is particular to the choice of ansatz, measurement operator and noise model.
-In order to evaluate the performance of error mitigation in a more general setting, we consider a broader average over noisy states that have the same spectrum.
-This choice of class of noisy states is motivated by the fact that a central mechanism of cost concentration and NIBPs under unital Pauli noise is the loss of purity.
-When we consider the second averaged relative resolvability for Virtual Distillation in Section \ref{sec:VD}, it will turn out to be bounded by a function of the purity for such states.
+{Definition \ref{def:av_resolvability} provides a quantity which evaluates the average performance of a given error mitigation protocol across some given cost landscape.} Averaging across a given cost landscape gives a result that is particular to the choice of ansatz, measurement operator and noise model. {Alternatively, we can view cost concentration as ultimately physically originating from a concentration of states to the maximally mixed state.
+In order to evaluate the performance of error mitigation in aiding the resolution of states, we consider a physically-motivated average over the basis of a noisy state.
+Specifically, we} consider an average over noisy states that have the same spectrum.
+This choice of class of noisy states is also motivated by the fact that a central mechanism of cost concentration and NIBPs under unital Pauli noise is the loss of purity.
+When we consider the {basis-averaged} relative resolvability for Virtual Distillation in Section \ref{sec:VD}, it will turn out to be bounded by a function of the purity for such states.

-\begin{definition}[Average relative resolvability II] Consider a normalized spectrum $\boldsymbol{\lambda} \in \mathbb{R}_+^{2^n}$ which corresponds to the eigenspectrum of some noisy state.
+\begin{definition}[{Basis-averaged relative resolvability}] Consider a normalized spectrum $\boldsymbol{\lambda} \in \mathbb{R}_+^{2^n}$ which corresponds to the eigenspectrum of some noisy state.
 We define the 2-design-averaged relative resolvability as

 where $\langle\cdot\rangle_{U_i}$ denotes an average over unitaries $U_i$ drawn from a unitary 2-design, $\rho_{\boldsymbol{\lambda}}$ is an arbitrarily chosen reference state with spectrum $\boldsymbol{\lambda}$, and where we denote